I’m Sarah, otherwise known as Skippy. I’m a 32-year-old London based artist with a part-time career as an oil painter.

 What do I do?

 I paint primarily in oil to create original pieces, limited edition giclée prints and commissioned pieces.
-I most enjoy seascapes and landscapes but also love painting birds.
+I most enjoy seascapes and landscapes but also love painting still life.
 I feel I am constantly in pursuit of recreating those memorable places in people’s lives.
 To me, there is no greater pleasure than evoking a feeling of relaxation, happiness and nostalgia through art.

 Onward and upwards!

 My artwork began as a hobby and I am now (finally!) confident enough to call myself an artist.
-Last year I completed my first Open House event, where over 150 people visited my house over two days to buy originals and limited edition prints.
+In 2019 I completed my first Open House event, where over 150 people visited my house over two days to buy originals and limited edition prints.
 I am so thankful that I have such a fantastic art community right on my doorstep!

 When I decided to join the Lloyd’s Art Group last year, I was pleasantly surprised at how very reassured I felt to know that there are artists who are also continuing to fit their artwork around a full time job in the City.
 It was an honour to take part in the Lloyd’s Autumn Exhibit with so many people viewing my work and in such a prestigious building.